 Eat French Pastries

-One of the many things Paris is famous for is its delicious and unique pastries.
+What would a weekend in Paris be without its famous and unique pastries?
 There are shops all around the city that offer beautiful and tasty treats that are just begging to be tasted.
 Having a french pastry more than once a day is an option with only one weekend in Paris!

 The best French pastry place in Paris is Angelina Café.
 This famous shop is known widely for its hot chocolate and crazy good sweets.
 If you are traveling to Paris for the food be sure to head to all the best food places in Paris to taste all the wonderful French flavors.

 - Take a fresh macaroon to go and eat it while you walk

 - Try more than one sweet – it is not every day you get to eat delicious and unique French delicacies.